LinerSu/nyu-pl-spring-20-rec/Week 06/README.md

 ## Basic Syntax

 ### Declarations
-- Binding: A binding from a name to a value
+- Binding: a binding is a name associated with a value.
 - value bindings
 	- Bind a value to a variable
 	```sml